 Running time: 8 minutes

-How we use our arms (and the training stick) when training our dogs, can make a BIG difference to how quickly and smoothly training progresses.
-And how we use them when directing our dogs at work (if we use arm signals at all) can greatly influence how effective they are.
+How we use our arms (and the training stick) when training our dogs, can make a HUGE DIFFERENCE to how quickly and smoothly training progresses.
+And how we use them when directing our sheepdogs at work (if we use arm signals at all) can greatly influence how effective they are.

 Running time: 22 minutes

-How to use the “pointing/guiding” system of arm signals – $7 for 4 weeks
+How to use the superior “pointing/guiding” system of arm signals for best results

-Overview: Over the years I have come across a number of pet trainers, and also at least one quite well-known sheepdog trainer, who recommended using commands as praise.
+Overview: Over the years I have come across at least one quite well-known sheepdog trainer (and many pet trainers), who recommended using commands as praise.
 For example, if we sit our dog down, then instead of just saying “good dog”, these trainers recommend saying “good sit down”.